rwth-acis/Collaborative-Educational-Escape-Room-For-Mixed-Reality/README.md

 4. In your Builds folder, open the ".sln" folder.
 5. Follow the remaining steps here: https://www.youtube.com/watch?v=jNyF4Whh_Uw&ab_channel=ACISGroup%2CRWTHAachenUniversity
 6. Enjoy!
+Hint: When you open the game on the HoloLens, it will render at your height, and on your left.

 Extra: How to Change your Photon App ID:
 You can choose who can enter the game that you are playing by using your own Photon App ID.
 This way, anyone who has the same App ID on their game can collaborate with you.